Veneers are one of a number of different cosmetic dentistry options available to improve the look of your teeth.

 Crowns are particularly suitable for those who have had root canal treatment as they protect the natural tooth underneath and give extra strength.

-As has been learnt in this article, a veneer for the most part does not really add strength to the tooth and whilst a small proportion of enamel may need to be removed, it is a lot less than with a cap.
+As has been learnt in this article, a veneer, for the most part, does not really add strength to the tooth and whilst a small proportion of enamel may need to be removed, it is a lot less than with a cap.

-Veneers are a more cost effective and better way of giving a new look to teeth and your smile if for the most part your natural teeth are in good shape, albeit not quite the shape you want of your smile.
+Veneers are a more cost-effective and better way of giving a new look to teeth and your smile if, for the most part, your natural teeth are in good shape, albeit not quite the shape you want of your smile.

 If you no longer have your own teeth, implants are an option to fill the gap left behind.
-Implants are an expensive but the best option when it comes to artificial teeth and are an alternative to those who would normally be advised to get a denture.
+Implants are an expensive but the best option when it comes to artificial teeth and is an alternative to those who would normally be advised to get a denture.